A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Results and Discussions

 The shallow sea profile enters the scattering layer at the stage of 200-1000 m.
 The sound velocity changes in this region are smoother, but there are still small oscillations.
 Although the errors of MEAN and SITP are slightly reduced, MDF-RAGAN is still much better than the other methods, and the prediction curves of CNN are alleviated at this layer, but it is still difficult to maintain the smoothness at the full depth.
 In contrast, MDF-RAGAN successfully smoothes out the high-frequency noise and closely follows the measured curves by virtue of the cross-modal attention that dynamically adjusts the fusion weights of the neighborhood and labeled features at each layer of depth.
-More detailed results at 4 typical locations are given in Table~\ref{tab03}.
+More detailed results at 4 typical locations are given in Table~\ref{tab05}.

 Overall, MDF-RAGAN's unified modeling of abrupt and gradual sound speed changes in shallow sea environments is attributed to its multi-source fusion architecture: the LFB provides the coordinates and SST a prior that can constrain the anomaly weights, while the FMB stabilizes the gradients in the depth dimension, allowing the model to adaptively capture perturbed signals in both the thermocline and scattering layers, thus obtaining excellent profile prediction performance under the complex hydrodynamic conditions of shallow seas.
+The real-time 3D sound speed construction result is given in Fig.~\ref{fig05}, which was obtained by interpolating from the estimated results of 6 coordinates.